Skip to Content

 As Secretary, Duffy would also have final say over regulating automakers, including setting vehicle fuel efficiency standards — which the first Trump administration already rolled back once — and a proposed new rule aimed at reducing head injuries for pedestrians who are struck by drivers which hasn't yet been finalized, which advocates widely expect the next administration to kill.

-Duffy's own wife and the mother of his nine children, fellow Fox News host Rachel Campos-Duffy, was seriously injured when another driver fell asleep at the wheel and struck the vehicle in which she was traveling, killing two other passengers in the car and ejecting her through one of its windows.
+Duffy's own wife and the mother of his nine children, fellow Fox News host Rachel Campos-Duffy, was seriously injured when another driver fell asleep at the wheel and struck the vehicle in which she was traveling, killing the driver and another passenger in the car and ejecting her through one of its windows.
 Now, her husband could supervise the implementation of a proposed rule that could sense and prevent fatigued driving — or work with Congress to rescind it.

 "I hope he recognizes the weight of the decisions he's going to make, and how that can absolutely devastate families and communities," said Mike McGinn, executive director of America Walks.
 "Or he can make decisions that leads to a better quality of life and more well being for everyone."